dulldesk/user-gen/README.md

 # user-gen
-Generates usernames based on an adjective-[object | animal] pairing
+Generates usernames based on an adjective-nouns pairing.

+Usernames can optionally use alliteration and/or animals instead of nouns.